Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Related Work

-Scientific DSLs present a distinct challenge for LLMs.
+Scientific DSLs present a distinct challenge for LLMs because they evolved without the supporting infrastructure that makes general-purpose languages tractable for code generation.
 These specialized input languages, used in MD, quantum chemistry, or multi-scale simulators, are highly sensitive to syntax and remain underrepresented in the training of state-of-the-art models.
-Unlike general-purpose languages such as Python or R, which benefit from compilers, linters, and analysis tools that catch errors early, scientific DSLs typically lack such infrastructure \cite{joel2024survey}.
+They also lack the compilers, linters, and analysis tools that catch errors early in languages like Python and R\cite{joel2024survey}.
 As a result, even minor mistakes in AI-generated scripts can crash simulations or produce results that look plausible but are scientifically invalid.
 Jacobs and Pollice \cite{jacobs2025developing} demonstrated this in their evaluation of LLMs on ORCA quantum chemistry input files, showing that while models can generate plausible inputs, they often failed to follow domain-specific conventions and syntax, especially without fine-tuning.
 Similarly, the FEABench project \cite{mudur2025feabench} found that LLMs struggled to generate reliable input scripts for finite-element analysis software such as COMSOL.
-Together, these findings underscore how far current systems are from producing trustworthy input scripts for scientific software.
+Together, these findings underscore how far current systems are from producing trustworthy input scripts.